 “Sheep are ideally suited to the job.
 They can’t reach very high and aren’t interested in eating the tart, unripe grapes.
 Using sheep to thin grape leaves is a holistic approach that appeals to us a lot.
 And of course, there’s the added bonus that they fertilize as they move through the vineyard.” says David Johnson.
 “The ‘ecological hoofprint’ is quite small.”

 The sheep labour is in keeping with other ecologically sensitive practices at Featherstone.
-The vineyards are kept insecticide-free, and the farm also uses birds of prey to control nuisance starlings and pest birds that eat the grapes in the fall.
-The use of sheep is yet another way Featherstone is distinguishing itself among Ontario wine producers: including natural and integrated approaches to grape growing as part of quality winemaking.
+The use of sheep is a way Featherstone is distinguishing itself among Ontario wine producers: including natural and integrated approaches to grape growing as part of quality winemaking.